Find your care

 One change in the body during puberty is closely related to how you sleep.
 There is a shift in the timing of your circadian rhythms.
 Before puberty, your body makes you sleepy around 8:00 or 9:00 pm.
 When puberty begins, this rhythm shifts a couple hours later.
 Now, your body tells you to go to sleep around 10:00 or 11:00 pm.

 The natural shift in a teen's circadian rhythms is called "sleep phase delay."
 The need to sleep is delayed for about two hours.
 At first, teens may appear to be suffering from insomnia.
 They will have a hard time falling asleep at the usual time.
 While they begin going to sleep later, they still need an average of nine hours of sleep at night.
 Because most teens have to wake up early for school, it is important for them to go to bed on time.
 If they go to bed late, they will be unable to get the sleep that they need.
-This change is a normal part of growing up.
+This change in teenager sleep patterns is a normal part of growing up.
 With some extra care, teens will quickly adjust to the new sleep schedule of their bodies.

 If teens resist or ignore this change, they will make this time of transition very hard on their bodies.
 They will only hurt themselves by staying up too late at night doing homework or talking with friends.
 Using a lot of caffeine or nicotine will also make it hard for a teen to get quality rest.
 At the end of the school week, many teens are worn out from all the sleep they missed.
 They think that sleeping in much later on the weekend will help them catch up.
 This only throws their body clocks off even more.
 It will be even harder for them to fall asleep and wake up on time when the new school week begins.

 IV.
-Competing For Sleep
+Competing for sleep

 Teens have to balance the weight of many demands on their time.
 The biggest of these demands is school.
 Most schools start class very early in the morning.
 After a long day at school, teens may also have to study for hours at home.
 An early start and a lot of homework can combine to make it hard for them to get to sleep on time.